Recipes ยป Baked Chicken Parmesan Meatball Recipe

 They not only look better but they cook evenly too.
 You can make a larger scoop when serving these meatballs over pasta or a smaller one when serving them as appetizers.

-A sub sandwich filled with meatballs topped with tomato sauce, baked mozzarella and chopped parsley.
+A a large sub sandwich stuffed with baked chicken meatballs topped with melted mozzarella and tomato marinara.
+Hostess At Heart

 Baked Chicken Parmesan Meatball Recipe